 Pedro Maciel heads the litigation and arbitration practice and handles complex international and domestic disputes.
-He focuses on advising foreign and Brazilian companies in various sectors such as banking, construction, energy, entertainment, mining, oil and gas, and telecommunications.
+He focuses on advising foreign and Brazilian companies in various sectors such as banking, construction, energy, entertainment, mining, oil and gas and telecommunications.
 Pedro specialises in corporate, infrastructure and construction disputes.
-He is also an expert in crisis management, focused on achieving the best results for his clients.
+He is also an expert in crisis management.
 His experience as a lawyer is also enhanced by his continued handling of disputes as an arbitrator in Brazil and abroad.
 Pedro obtained his law degree from the Federal University of Rio de Janeiro.
-His early career highlights include nearly two years as an associate in the international practice group of a leading US law firm, where he gained knowledge of international business transactions and IT.

 Questions & Answers